 Wolfgang is a documentary about the life of Wolfgang Puck, a celebrity chef specializing in American cuisine.
 His determination to become better at his passion finds him escaping the clutches of his cruel stepfather - undertaking an apprenticeship at a French restaurant, moving to America to follow his dreams, reinventing a once-run-down eatery into a popular place with good food and finally opening up his own restaurant Spago.
 In some regards, the rags-to-riches story might seem overplayed.
 But it is worth a watch when it is the story of a man who truly revolutionized the American restaurant culture!

-Home Alone is one of those holiday-time movies that was a fan-favorite ever since it first aired on TV.
+Home Alone is one of those holiday-time movies that was a fan favorite ever since it first aired on TV.
 Kevin McCallister, the 8-year-old boy who soon became a cautionary story for children to be respectful and listen to their elders, is the main hero of this movie.
 When he is accidentally left at home after a fight the night before his family's vacation, he thinks that his wish to have no family has finally come true.
-But when two men try to break into his house, Kevin uses his devilish little mind to outsmart the two men in hilarious fashion.
+But when two men try to break into his house, Kevin uses his devilish little mind to outsmart the two men in a hilarious fashion.
 The movie is incredibly funny, to say the least, but also contains within it the message about the importance of family - which is possibly why it connects so well with its audience during the holiday seasons.

 Luca is a Disney Original feature film that reminds us why Disney movies are successful – they do a great job at blending in magic with out-of-the-box storytelling.
 Luca is a young sea monster who wants to explore the world above the sea surface, but it is out of bounds for his kind.
 However, encouraged by his new friend Alberto, they take on human forms to indulge in the exciting and fun world above the sea surface.
 Their fun daily adventures are threatened by the rich in the seaside town they visit, and they must do everything they can to keep their real identities a secret.

 Avatar, for the longest time, held the title for the largest revenues in box office history, and this was a testament to James Cameron's imaginative and immersive storytelling powers.
 Set around the events of humankind's exploration of the mysterious and primitive alien world of Pandora, Jake Sully, a former Marine paralyzed from his lower body, must use an Avatar, a hybrid Na'vi body for humans to control with their minds.
 Using one that was previously linked with his now-dead brother, Jake is now free to move and communicate in this alien world.
-However, as Jake gets to understand the ways of the Na'vi, he must choose whether to protect them and their planet or his fellow human beings from their greed.
+However, as Jake gets to understand the ways of the Navi's, he must choose whether to protect them and their planet or his fellow human beings from their greed.

 Ratatouille is a movie that stole our hearts when it hit theatre screens.
 The plot circles around the life of Remy, a rat in Paris, who loves to enjoy the good life with good food.
 He soon finds his chance to pursue his dream of becoming a chef, by using the clumsy Lou as his hands.
-But when the head chef, Skinner becomes suspicious about the events, Remy must do his best to maintain anonymity, in the middle of a budding romance between Lou and Colette and a culinary review from the famous and dreaded food critique Anton Ego.
+But when the head chef, Skinner becomes suspicious about the events, Remy must do his best to maintain anonymity, in the middle of a budding romance between Lou and Colette and a culinary review from the famous and dreaded food critic Anton Ego.